Doctor of Ministry

 - Master of Divinity degree or its equivalent

 - GPA of at least 3.0

-- Three years of active involvement in a ministry subsequent to MDiv
+- Three years of ministry subsequent to first graduate theological degree

 - Students must remain in ministry through doctoral program